 Despite some flaws inherent in the Pure Series line, Brooks has worked out a functional marriage of Pureflow 6 that can be worn for the work day or the workout.

-- The mesh material that’s used for the upper has a seamless construction, which means that it doesn’t have unnecessary layers or stitched areas that might irritate the foot of the wearer.
+- The mesh material that’s used for the upper of this running shoe has a seamless construction, which means that it doesn’t have unnecessary layers or stitched areas that might irritate the foot of the wearer.
 It’s smooth, flexible, and it doesn’t bear a hefty weight.
 The 3D Fit Print Upper design provides structure to the upper while also maintaining a secure fit that’s not restrictive.

 - The BioMoGo DNA LT is a cushioning system that provides a comfortable underfoot experience that’s lightweight and flexible, as well.
 This version of the Brooks proprietary foam technology is 10% lighter than the standard variant.
 Omega Flex Grooves make the platform more flexible, but they do not sacrifice the cushioning quality of the foam unit.